Pirates of the 20th Century: Plot

 Their attempt to escape is foiled when the Mercury rams the ship and the pirates open fire with assault rifles and machine guns.
 The pirates board the Nezhin, brutally killing Russian crew members who fight them.
 Sergey, the chief-mate of the Nezhin, discovers the dead radio operator and decides to find Salekh.
 Chasing Salekh through the corridors of the ship, Sergey makes an attempt to stop him.
 Salekh shows impressive martial arts skills and quickly defeats the chief-mate.
 Soon after, the pirates lock the remaining Russians into crew compartments and begin to offload the opium to the Mercury.
 The pirate captain thanks Salekh for a successful mission and orders him to blow up the Nezhin together with her crew.

-The Soviets, left to die on a sinking ship, manage to escape and must fight the pirates for survival.
+The surviving crew, left to die on their sinking ship, manage to escape into a lifeboat.
+They eventually drift onto a small island, where the pirates have taken over a fishing village.
+The crew encounter one of the fisherman’s escaped daughters, and together they make a plan to fight the pirates.
+Under cover of night, the group boards the pirates’ boat, and engage in a firefight.
+Eventually they take over the ship, discovering the pirates’ stash of cash in the captain’s safe.
+However, a later meeting reveals the pirates have both an essential piece to the radio and kidnapped two of the crew as hostages.
+The group negotiates a trade where the pirates get the ship in exchange for the hostages and a speedboat.
+But soon after setting out the engine dies, revealing the pirates sabotaged the boat to prevent the crew’s escape.
+As the pirates close in, Sergei sneaks aboard their ship and forces the radio operator at gunpoint to send out a distress signal with their coordinates.
+He then proceeds to the engine room and turns the engines full astern, crashing the ship into the rocks and killing all the pirates.
+Returning to the speedboat, the crew have fixed the engine and head out into the open sea, as the fisherman’s daughter waves goodbye from the island’s cliffs.